The PTA and the Physical Therapy Profession:

 PTAs must complete a 2-year associate's degree program and are licensed, certified, or registered in most states.
 States requiring licensure, such as Tennessee, stipulate the specific educational and examination criteria.

 According to the Bureau of Labor Statistics, employment is expected to grow much faster than average because of the increasing demand for physical therapy services.
-Job prospects for physical therapist assistants are expected to be “very good” over the next decade.
-(U.S. Department of Labor)
+Employment for physical therapist assistants is projected to grow “much faster than average” over the next decade (U.S. Department of Labor).
+The BLS recently listed PTA as #3 in the top 20 fastest growing occupations for 2014 - 2024.

 Further information about the physical therapist assistant profession can be found